(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Many dog parents are apprehensive of cleaning their dog's ears because they fear that they may inadvertently hurt the dog's ears.
 Also, some dogs do not like people handling their ears.

-However, cleaning dog ears is one important thing that all dog parents should do regularly because it is an important way to prevent some common canine health problems.
+However, cleaning dog ears is one important thing that all dog parents should do regularly because it is an important way to prevent some common ear problems.

 Training your dog to let you clean his ears without resistance is essential and is not as difficult as many people think.
 Start training your dog when he is just a puppy so that he can get used to the idea of ear cleaning and that will save you a lot of agony down the road.